MessageFormat 2.0

 Built-in formatter functions

-The tech preview implementation comes with formatters for numbers (number), date / time (datetime), plural selectors (plural and selectordinal), and general selector (select), very similar to what MessageFormat offers.
+The tech preview implementation comes with a formatter and selector for numbers (number), date / time formatters (datetime), and a string selector (string), very similar to what MessageFormat offers.

 The ICU test code covers most features, and has examples of how to make custom placeholder formatters; you can look for classes that implement com.ibm.icu.message2.FormatterFactory (they are named Custom*Test.java).